Organ, Eye & Tissue Donation Fast Facts-

 -

-A national system matches available organs from the donor with people on the waiting list based on blood type, body size, how sick they are, donor distance, tissue type, and time on the list.
+The national system matches available organs from the donor with people on the waiting list based on blood type, body size, how sick they are, donor distance, tissue type, and time on the list.

-Deceased organ donation is the process of giving an organ or a part of an organ at the time of the donor’s death for the purpose of transplantation to another person.
+Medical staff will always work to save your life, whether you are an organ donor or not.
 Only after ALL efforts to save the patient’s life have been exhausted, tests have been performed to confirm the absence of brain or brainstem activity, and brain death has been declared, is donation a possibility.

 There is no cost to the donor’s family or estate for donation.
 The donor family pays only for medical expenses before death and costs associated with funeral arrangements.